DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/cellTemplate.md

 Note the following:

-- You cannot call `watch` in a cell which data you want to track.
+- You cannot call `watch` in a cell in which you want to track data.
 - The data in the cell where `watch` is called should remain constant.

 <!-- ... -->